 Inactive TB (latent TB infection)

 You’ve been exposed to TB.
 There are TB bacteria in your body, but you have no symptoms and are not sick.
 The only way to know if you have an inactive TB infection is to have a skin test or a blood test for TB.

 You can’t spread inactive TB to others.

 You may develop active TB disease if you don't get treatment or your immune system is weakened.
 This can happen if you are older, are taking immune-suppressing medicines, or are living with HIV infection, for example.

 Symptoms may include a lasting cough, coughing up phlegm, extreme tiredness (fatigue), coughing up blood, chest pain, sweating at night, fever, loss of appetite, and weight loss.
 These are very common symptoms of active TB of the lungs or throat.
 TB of the lungs is the most common type of active TB.

 If you have TB of the lungs or throat, you can spread active TB to others.
 Your family, friends, and people you work with closely should be tested.
 If you have active TB of another part of your body, ask your healthcare provider if you are infectious to others.
 Ask if those you've had close contact with should be tested.

 Take all medicine until it’s done.
 TB disease can almost always be cured.
 But you may get sick again if you don’t take all your medicine, even if you feel better.

 Who’s at risk

-Anyone who has ever had contact with a person with active TB (particularly TB of the lungs or throat) can get TB.
+Anyone who's ever had contact with a person with active TB (especially TB of the lungs or throat) can get TB.
 Groups of people believed to be at high risk for TB include: